-While many people advice against buying brands because brands are seldom cheap, well, cheap is expensive.
+While many people advise against buying brands because brands are seldom cheap, well, cheap is expensive.
 Good brands offer good returns in case of warranties of service or faulty devices and such mishaps should you happen to meet them.
-Another thing about brands is that because many users have purchased and used them, finding advice online on maintenance and related-issues will not be a problem.
+Another thing about brands is that because many users have purchased and used them, finding advice online on maintenance and related issues will not be a problem.
 They are also readily available and offer better shipping services.

-When it gets down to business, you need a coil that can actually detect.
-This is usually provided by those ones ranging anywhere above 4” in diameter.
-Aside from this, the handles should be comfortable for gripping and small enough to fit your child’s wrists or arm.
+When it gets down to business, you need a coil that can detect.
+This is usually provided by those ranging anywhere above 4” in diameter.
+Aside from this, the handles should be comfortable for gripping and small enough to fit your child’s wrists or arms.
 The shaft should be able to allow for adjustments.
 This is especially important since aside from how fast kids tend to grow, they pretty much share toys while playing together.
-The body or build of the device should be tough and durable in order to keep up with the energy that children have.
-It should be light enough though otherwise the children will not be able to lift them let alone sweep them around.
+The body or build of the device should be tough and durable to keep up with the energy that children have.
+It should be light enough though otherwise, the children will not be able to lift them let alone sweep them around.

 The durability should be balanced with aesthetics and padding for comfort and for them to be appealing enough to be used.
-As for the control box, it would really be nice if there was an LCD display on it showing the discrimination and sensitivity levels, battery level and target identification and/or the signal strength.
-These would ideally be useful for easy hunting, precision and convenience.
+As for the control box, it would be nice if there was an LCD on it showing the discrimination and sensitivity levels, battery level target identification, and/or signal strength.
+These would ideally be useful for easy hunting, precision, and convenience.
 The location of batteries would also be important.
 Are they safely inserted in a position that they will not cause harm to your child?

 At this point, you have the framework to work on then you’ll realize that the different companies try to appeal to you on many sell points.
 Others will make their search coils waterproof.
 Others will include headphones.
-All these are good things really.
-The rule of the thumb would be to be realistic and think along needs instead of bargain.
-If you live around a beach for instance, a waterproof coil is an absolute indication whereas integrated GPS systems might be of no use to you.
+All these are good things.
+The rule of thumb would be to be realistic and think along needs instead of bargaining.
+If you live around a beach, for instance, a waterproof coil is an absolute indication whereas integrated GPS systems might be of no use to you.

 Metal Detectors for Kids Comparison Chart